NetanelShalev/AD_LongitudinalDataGenerator/README.md

 ## Evaluation

-To validate the quality and authenticity of our synthetic dataset, we conducted a three-pronged evaluation.
+To validate the quality and authenticity of our synthetic dataset, we conducted a three-part evaluation.
 For every evaluation, we used a control group of stories generated from the same personas but without the AD diagnosis, allowing for a direct comparison between "healthy" and "dementia" narratives.

 ### 1. AD Detection Model